-The Rescue Alliance is a collaboration of faith-based organizations working together to restore the well-being of homeless men, women, and children in New York City.
-We are dreaming of a city where everyone belongs.
+Rescue Alliance is a collaboration of faith-based organizations working together to restore the well-being of New Yorkers experiencing homelessness.
+We dream of a city where everyone belongs.

 In the past decade, the specter of homelessness has risen to epidemic levels as New York residents lost access to affordable housing, lost jobs through the recession, and lost hope of a recovery.
-In 2015, 3,500 individuals survived on the city's streets and more than 60,000 homeless individuals slept in a shelter in New York on any given night.
+In 2017, 3,900 individuals survived on the city's streets.
+As of October 2018, more than 63,000 homeless individuals slept in a shelter in New York on any given night.
 This included 23,000 children.
+Currently, 114,659 (1 out of 10) students in New York City’s public schools are without permanent housing.
 Other reasons for homelessness often include drug and alcohol addiction, mental illness, and loss of community.

-The Rescue Alliance offers hope to hurting New Yorkers through compassionate, collaborative, and comprehensive care that serves not only material needs but also extends relational and spiritual care.
-Rescue Alliance partners work together to create places of healing, empowerment, and hope to meet those in need where they are and to help individuals find their way home.
+Rescue Alliance offers hope to New Yorkers surviving on the street through compassionate, collaborative, and comprehensive care that serves not only material needs but also extends to relational and spiritual care.
+Rescue Alliance partners work together to create places of healing, empowerment, and hope to meet those in need where they are and to help them find their way to sustainable independent living.

 GOD'S HEART FOR THE POOR